Editor’s note: Article originally published on September 7, 2017.

 Failure to Initiate or Reply to Social Interactions

-According to http://mission-of-saint-thorlak.weebly.com/patron-of-asd.html, the Icelandic saint said little during the discernment process for him to become bishop.
+According to the Mission of Saint Thorlak, the Icelandic saint said little during the discernment process for him to become bishop.
 St. Thorlak displayed reticence in social situations as well.
 Many times children with autism spectrum disorder are non-verbal when it comes to communication.

 Although a lot of Catholic tradition relies on daily routine, St. Thorlak adhered to a strict routine of fasting and prayer—especially in his time of founding and living in the monastic community.
 Similarly, my son thrives on a strict and regular routine.

 To be clear asking saints for help is not an easy solution to daily turmoil that medicine or therapy fails to soothe.
 Rather, I look to saints for guidance and relief for my personal trials or family strife.
 In regards to St. Thorlak, I believe based on the information I learned about his life that he would be a great role model for my son to look to when it comes to the challenges a child with autism faces on a daily basis.
-I found this concise prayer [see below] that I printed off and taped to my car dashboard to prayer on my morning commute to work.
-I am grateful for the witness of St. Thorlak and I hope his life gives insight, joy, and relief to individuals and families of those with autism spectrum disorder!
+I found this concise prayer (below) helpful in calming me down.
+I printed off and taped it on my car dashboard to pray on my morning commute to work.
+I’m grateful for the witness of St. Thorlak and I hope his life gives insight, joy, and relief to individuals and families of those with autism spectrum disorder!

 This Lent I am revisiting the great spiritual treatise of St. Francis de Sales’— Introduction to the Devout Life.
 Reading a couple meditations each day provides me ample time to reflect on the wisdom of the timeless truths of the Gospels as given to the world by God through St. Francis.